TheAlgorithms/Go/CONTRIBUTING.md

   - Manual Installation: [Downloads - The Go Programming Language](https://golang.org/dl/)
 - Running (all platforms): `go run filexyz.go`

+> Note: New packages should not be `main`, and never implement `main` functions for any package.

 #### Code formatter
 To format your code, you can use the gofmt tool directly: